liluxdev/AdBlockDetector/README.md

 AdBlockDetector
 ===============

-AdBlock detector a script to detect, collect stats in Google Analytics and eventually show a message or deny content to the user who got AdBlock
+AdBlock detector: a script to detect, collect stats in Google Analytics and eventually show a message or deny content to the user who got AdBlock enabled

+NOTICE: FOR NOW IT WORKS ONLY WITH THE ADSENSE NEW CODE, the one with the <ins> html5 tag

 ____